 Timeline

-Timelines track when events in your canon and story chapters occur.
-They let you organize content chronologically and focus on specific eras when generating media.
+Timelines track when events in your canon occur.
+They let you organize content chronologically and focus on specific eras.

 What it does

 A timeline divides your world's history into periods — eras, seasons, acts, or any other time-based grouping.
-You assign canon entries and story chapters to these periods so everything has a clear chronological context.
+You assign canon entries and events to these periods so everything has a clear chronological context.
 You can also advance the timeline to mark progression and launch new content.

 When to use it